This is a guide covering lens flares.

 Light reflected off the inside borders of the lens aperture causes a flare, which appears as polygonal forms.

-Although internal reflections are theoretically the origin of flare, it often requires very bright light sources to become noticeable (compared to refracted light).
+Although internal reflections are theoretically flare’s origin, they often require very bright light sources to become noticeable (compared to refracted light).

 The sun, artificial lighting, and even a full moon are examples of flare-inducing light sources.
 Even if there are no bright light sources in the photo, stray light can enter the lens if it hits the front element.